Gellert Bath – History and luxury combined

 The miraculous springs of the prestigious Gellért Thermal Bath and Swimming Pool (or in short, Gellért Bath) were already recorded in the 15th century.
 Back in the day, when it was called Sárosfürdő (Mud bath), the Turkish lords used the healing waters to stay refreshed and healthy.

 Slightly delayed by WWI, Thermal Hotel Gellért opened its doors in 1918 as the very first luxury hotel in Budapest with all the luxury of the early 20th century.
+The architectural style of the hotel and bath complex is art nouveau, characterized by its elaborate decorative elements and curved lines.
 Besides the glamorously furnished and decorated rooms, a spa complex and a hospital wing also belonged to the hotel.
-Over the past century, countless iconic figures have stayed in Hotel Gellért from American presidents to members of European royal families.
+Over the past century, countless iconic figures have stayed in Gellert Hotel from American presidents to members of European royal families.

 In its original design, the bath complex only included indoor pools.
-The addition of outdoor facilities and other services took places in a series of developments during the 20th century.
+The addition of outdoor baths and other services took place in a series of developments during the 20th century.
 One of the most prominent of these happened in 1927: the world’s first wave pool got built as part of the Gellért Bath, a feature of a major significance still today.
 A new whirlpool bath was added almost a decade later in 1934.
+Additionally, a plunge pool was introduced for those seeking a refreshing contrast after the hot thermal waters.
 By now, the complex merges the historical heritage with the luxuries of modern technology for a soothing experience.

 The best time to visit Gellért Bath